-Treatment Support Order (TSO)
+Treatment Support Order

-What is a Treatment Support Order?
+What is a Treatment Support Order (TSO)?

-The Mental Health Court can make a Treatment Support Order (TSO) if it thinks a forensic order is not needed but an order is still required to protect the safety of the community.
+The Mental Health Court can make a TSO if it thinks a forensic order is not needed but an order is still required to protect the safety of the community.

-If a person is on a TSO, they can still be treated for their mental illness even if they think they don't need it.
+If a person is on a TSO, they can be treated for their mental illness even if they think they don't need it.

 Treatment can be provided in the community, or as an inpatient.